sam-mmm/fluent-codes-java/README.md

 # Java fluent codes

-This library can be use to generate fluent codes.
+This library can be used to generate fluent codes.

 ## Example